How snowbirds are migrating back amid skyrocketing gas prices and covid recovery.

 You’re probably one of them.
 And now, you must be wondering what to do with your car: drive it yourself or have it transported to your front door?

 What can you do?

-The trip is long and not everyone wants to spend hours stuck in traffic or in the dangerous backroads that winter leaves in its wake.
+The trip is long, and not everyone wants to spend hours stuck in traffic or on the dangerous backroads that winter leaves in its wake.

-So, the short answer is to transport your car, don’t drive!
-Do it with a reliable company and you’ll see that it can even be more affordable than you might imagine, convenient, and above all, safe.
+So, the short answer is: transport your car, don’t drive!
+Do it with a reliable company, and you’ll see that it can even be more affordable than you might imagine, convenient, and above all, safe.

 Snowbirds transport services in times of rising fuel prices

-Rising transportation and services cost during this time of migrating back home comes as no surprise for those who regularly make this trip.
+Rising transportation and service costs during this time of migration back home come as no surprise for those who regularly make this trip.
 However, with fuel prices at almost six dollars a gallon in some states, some may be wondering if it’s cheaper to drive or have their car transported.